franciscoxavier04/pm-BIM/docs/release-notes/15-2-0/README.md

 ![A timesheet PDF export example](openproject_userguide_timesheet_pdf_export_file.png)

 > [!TIP]
-> Keep in mind that this report will only include time entries, but not the cost ones.
+> Keep in mind that this time report will only include time entries, but not the cost ones.

 [Learn how to export timesheets as PDF](../../user-guide/time-and-costs/reporting/#export-time-sheets).

-### Edit lag to follow-precedes relations
+### Add a lag to Predecessor/Successor relations

 For Predecessor/Successor relations, you can now specify a **lag**, which represents the minimum number of working days to maintain between two work packages.
 This flexibility ensures more precise scheduling and helps align task dependencies effectively.
 By default, the lag is set to 0 working days, but you can update the *Description* and *Lag* fields anytime to adapt to changes in your project timeline.